haskell-beginners-2022/course-plan/README.md

 [slides]: https://slides.com/haskellbeginners2022
 [exercises]: https://github.com/haskell-beginners-2022/exercises

-The course is entirely free and includes two particularly interesting features:
+The course is entirely free!

-+ 🆙 **Review of your solutions to exercises!**
-+ 📜 **A certificate after successful completion!**

-You can solve exercises, and I'm (Dmitrii Kovanikov) going to provide review to your solutions, suggesting improvements and alternative ways to solve tasks using idiomatic FP.

 <hr>

-Below you can find the plan of each individual lecture with the corresponding links to learning materials.
+Below you can find the plan for each individual lecture with the corresponding links to learning materials.

 ## 🏡 Lecture 1: Fundamentals